Craigien/fantastic-octo-guide-module-09-challenge/README.md

 ## Installation

-This application will require Node.js for use.
+This application will require Node.js to use.
 It will also require running "npm install" to pull in the inquirer library into your environment.

 ## Usage